 Hello Happy Bear St. Shopper!
 It's 2017 and that's a beautiful thing!|

-Even though Bear St. closed as an active going-concern as of 30 September 2016, we're still here for a while, so Emergency Orders are being processed daily (that being, OMG, I forgot/ didn't know about the sale and I NEED Snoodles, especially at 52% off = EMERGENCY = we get it).
+Even though Bear St. has closed as an active going-concern, we're still here doing other things, so Emergency Orders are being processed daily (that being, OMG, I forgot/ didn't know about the sale and I NEED Snoodles, especially at 52% off = EMERGENCY = we get it).

 Orders processed at this time must be done through PayPal's Invoicing system.
 We will no longer be processing payments directly.

 Contact us should you wish to submit an Emergency Order.

 All of the animals on Bear St. are measured in both inches and centimeters, and this measurement may be found on their individual pages.
 Also found on each items page are graphical representations indicating how the animal was measured.
 GUND measures all of the animals for us and this is always at the largest dimension.

 This image indicates that the associated item has been measured in a 'standing' position.

 One such example of this method of measurement is Schlepp.

 Schlepp is said to be 18" tall.
 When measuring Schlepp, you must consider the length of his legs,

 so holding him in a standing position, measure from the top of his ears to the bottom of his feet

 (this basis of measurement is most common among GUND's items).